Ensemble Theatre Cincinnati

 Looking for something else?

 Ensemble Theatre’s list of residencies is always growing.
-If you’re seeking other specific experiential theatre residencies, please contact our Director of Education at vaslanides@ensemblecincinnati.org for more information.
+If you’re seeking other specific experiential theatre residencies, please email our Education Department for more information.

 Workshops